qewer33/whittle/README.md

 ### Modelling Engine

+#### Mesh Representation

-whittle works with meshes represented as a *"triangle/quad soup" format*, basically a collection of the shapes vertices and faces without any structural adjacency data attached (see `src/engine/mesh.cpp`).
-It's not idal but works good enough for now for low-poly models, it will be improved in the future.
+whittle works with meshes represented as a *"quad soup" format*, basically a collection of the shapes vertices and faces without any structural adjacency data attached (see `src/engine/mesh.cpp`).
+It's not ideal but works good enough for now for low-poly models, it will be improved in the future.
 This format also makes rendering very easy (see `src/engine/renderer.cpp`).
+Also triangles are stored as degenerate quads (last index repeated), so yeah everything is a quad.

+#### Document Model

+The model "document" is represented by the *Scene* (see `src/core/scene.cpp`).
+It holds a list of meshes, selection sets, the shared texture atlas and the undo/redo buffers.
+It does not contain any input or drawing code.

+The Scene also holds the *actual 3D modelling operations*.
+Since we have no adjacency data in meshes rn, operations generally calculate the topology information they need locally on the fly.

+### The Renderer

+The renderer owns the **citro3d** pipeline (the 3D renderer from **devkitpro**).
+Everything rendered in 3D goes to a shader vertex format and a single very simple shader (see `src/engine/shaders/main.v.pica`).

+As mentioned in the mesh representation section, since the meshes are quad soups, the renderer basically fans out and renders each quad as two triangles.

+Also since the PICA200 (3DS's GPU) has no line primitive, wireframe/edges/grid/gizmo are CPU-projected and drawn as thin screen-space quads.

+### Orthographic Viewports & Preview Camera

+Orthographic viewports are where the editing happens on the bottom screen.
+The *Viewport* is basically a single ortho view (see `src/engine/viewport.cpp`), it handles it's own projection matrix and also converts the bottom screen stylus taps to it's world coordinates.

+The top preview is rendered with a *Camera* (see `src/engine/camera.cpp`), it handles zoom/pan/orbit.

+### Interaction Engine